yulonglim/tp/docs/DeveloperGuide.md

     3. Test case: `addClass A` followed by `undo` <br>
        Expected: Class A is added get removed after undo is done.
     4. Test case: `list all` followed by `undo` <br>
-       Expected: All students will be displayed, then list will return to previous list after undo.
+       Expected: All the students will be displayed, then list will return to previous list after undo.
     5. Test case: Multiple `list` followed by `undo`<br>
        Expected: Undo will revert the display back to before first list command is done.
     6. Test case: `edit` first person name without changing anything, followed with `undo`<br>